mCodex/react-native-sensitive-info/README.md

 # Introduction

-This module was produced by ClassApp Team and will be improved in future updates. `react-native-sensitive-info` manage all data stored in Android shared preferences.
-You can grab, set and get all keys/values using only one line of code.
+`react-native-sensitive-info` manages all data stored in Android Shared Preferences and iOS Keychain.
+You can set and get all key/value using simple methods.

 # Install